band/bandstands/references/Lawrence_2003_SocialDreamingAsThinking.md

 Citation: Human Relations
 [0018-7267(200305)56:5] Volume 56(5): 609–624: 034486 Copyright © 2003
-The Tavistock Institute ® SAGE Publications
+The Tavistock Institute ® SAGE Publications London, Thousand Oaks CA, New Delhi www.sagepublications.com Downloaded from hum.sagepub.com at NORTH CAROLINA STATE UNIV on April 17, 2015

-London, Thousand Oaks CA, New Delhi www.sagepublications.com Downloaded from hum.sagepub.com at NORTH CAROLINA STATE UNIV on April 17, 2015
+APA: Lawrence, G. (2003).
+Social Dreaming as Sustained Thinking.
+Human Relations, 56(5), 609-624. https://doi.org/10.1177/0018726703056005005 (Original work published 2003)

 2023-11-29: Markdown format by WLA.

 ## ABSTRACT

 This article begins by describing Freud’s work on dreams, and the importance this had for dream theory.
 Bion’s perspective follows, with his questioning of Freud’s theory that dreams exist to disguise the wishes and conceal the needs of the dreamer.
 The article then goes on to consider what happens if dreaming is regarded as a normal human activity, and the working through of thinking and creativity while the dreamer is asleep.
 From this point, it moves on to look at the emergent theory of social dreaming, which takes place in a matrix – where the matrix is the name given to the collection of people meeting to share their dreams.
 Finally, seven working hypotheses of the developing theory of social dreaming are described.

 ## KEYWORDS
  - free association - Oedipal - social dreaming - social dreaming matrix - Sphinx - transference